Patient Navigators for Mesothelioma Patients

 Who Are Patient Navigators?

 Patient navigators can be oncology nurses or trained oncology social workers.
-They provide individualized assistance to help patients and caregivers navigate the ever-changing health care system.
+They provide individualized assistance to help patients and caregivers.
+Their goal is to help you and your family navigate the ever-changing health care system.

-The navigation process can start during pre-diagnosis and run through all phases of the cancer experience.
+The navigation process can start during pre-diagnosis.
+It runs through all phases of the cancer experience.

 Patient navigation programs are a relatively new concept.
 Since 2015, they have been a requirement for accreditation by the American College of Surgeons Commission on Cancer (CoC).

-The CoC looks for consistent care coordination that addresses the physical, psychological and social needs of patients.
-Patient navigators stay in close contact with a patient’s oncologist and multidisciplinary care team.
+The CoC looks for consistent care coordination.
+It should address the physical, psychological and social needs of patients.
+Patient navigators keep close contact with your oncologist and multidisciplinary care team.

 Goals of Patient Navigation